science-computing/service-common-golang/README.md

 LICENSE
 =======

-The code is licensed under the MIT license, for details see LICENSE.txt
+The code is licensed under the MIT license, for details see LICENSE